jss2326/AML-Final-Project/README.md

 ---

-These metrics reflect how well the company is doing, potential sudden market events, and what investors think about a company's growth potential, etc. More information on why these metrics were chosen and which machine learning techniques can be found under our Project Deliverable #1 and Project Deliverable #2 submissions (included in `deliverables/`).
+These metrics reflect how well the company is doing, potential sudden market events, and what investors think about a company's growth potential.
+More information on why these metrics were chosen and which machine learning techniques can be found under our Project Deliverable #1 and Project Deliverable #2 submissions (included in `deliverables/`).